Bulk-Boundary Correspondence in 2D Photonics: Analysis and Simulation: Numerical examples

-In addition to the geometric setup with two bars, multiple simulations with \textit{cylindrical} inclusions in the dielectric/magnetic structure were performed; parameters were chosen to produce approximately the same bandgap overlap at $a / \lambda \sim 0.41$.
-Compared to the case of the two rectangular bars, these results were similar not only qualitatively but quantitatively, and therefore are not reported here.
+In addition to the geometric setup with the two bars, multiple simulations with \textit{cylindrical} inclusions in the dielectric/magnetic structure were performed; parameters were chosen to produce approximately the same bandgap overlap at $a / \lambda \sim 0.42$.
+The results in all these cases were similar not only qualitatively but quantitatively, and therefore are not reported here.